MTawhid7/creative-catalyst-engine/README.md

 ### Running the Application

-The entire application stack—API server, background worker, Redis, and ChromaDB—is orchestrated with a single command.
+The entire application stack—API server, background worker, Redis, and ChromaDB—is orchestrated with simple `make` commands.

 1.  **Ensure Docker Desktop is running.**
 2.  **Open a terminal** in the project's root directory (no `venv` needed).
 3.  **Build and Run the Services:**
     ```bash
+    # This command will build the images if they don't exist and then start all services.
-    docker-compose up --build
+    make up
     ```
-    *   The first time you run this command, it will be slow as it builds the Docker image.
+    *   The first time you run this, the build process will be slow.
+Subsequent starts will be very fast.
-    *   For daily use after the first build, you can simply run `docker-compose up`.

 The application is ready when you see logs from all services, including:
 `Uvicorn running on http://0.0.0.0:9500` and `ARQ worker started.
 Ready to process creative jobs.`

-To stop the entire application, press `Ctrl+C`, then run `docker-compose down`.
+To stop the entire application, press `Ctrl+C` in the terminal, then run `make down`.

 ---